rootCircle/cpast_mono/clex_gen/docs/CLEX_LANG_SPECS.md

 ### StringModifier

 _StringModifier_ is an optional modifier for the String ("S") _DataType_, specifying additional properties for generating strings.
-It includes a _PositiveReference_ for the length of the string and a _CharacterSet_ for the set of characters from which string has to be generated.
+It includes two _PositiveReference_ for the minimum and maximum length of the string and a _CharacterSet_ for the set of characters from which string has to be generated.

 ### DataType